Introduction What's New Features Installation Quick Start API Reference Configuration License

 Applications using this module must be licensed under GPL v3 or compatible license and provide source code to users.

-Bundled Dependencies
+Runtime Dependencies

-Component Version License Homepage Repository
+Component Version License Used For Repository

-PDF.js 5.4.530 Apache 2.0 mozilla.github.io/pdf.js github.com/mozilla/pdf.js
+PDF.js (bundled) 5.4.530 Apache 2.0 PDF rendering and viewer UI github.com/mozilla/pdf.js

-PySide6 ≥ 6.10.0 LGPL v3 qt.io/qt-for-python code.qt.io/pyside
+PySide6 ≥ 6.10.0 LGPL v3 Qt bindings (PySide6 package) code.qt.io/pyside

-PyQt6 ≥ 6.10.0 GPL v3 riverbankcomputing.com/pyqt github.com/PyQt
+PyQt6 ≥ 6.10.0 GPL v3 Qt bindings (PyQt6 package) github.com/PyQt

-pypdfium2 (optional) ≥ 4.0.0 Apache 2.0 github.com/pypdfium2 github.com/pypdfium2
+pypdfium2 ≥ 4.0.0 BSD-3-Clause / Apache 2.0 PDF page rendering github.com/pypdfium2

 License Comparison: PySide6 vs PyQt6